Boston King: Immigration to Sierra Leone

 Although conditions were improving for them in Nova Scotia, King and his wife decided to immigrate to the new British colony, the Province of Freedom (now Sierra Leone) in 1792.
 It was established for blacks from London and Canada.
 The Black Canadians, numbering nearly 1200 and traveling on several ships, established their own settlement of Freetown, Sierra Leone.
 Violet King died of fever soon after arrival.

 At first Boston was employed by the company to preach to the native Africans in Sierra Leone, despite the fact that he could not understand their language.
-Soon he opened a school, late traveling to England to be schooled himself as a teacher.
+Soon he opened a school, later traveling to England to be schooled himself as a teacher.

-In 1794, the Sierra Leone Company sent King to England for education as a teacher and missionary at the Methodist-Kingswood School near Bristol.
+In 1794, the Sierra Leone Company sent King to England for education as a teacher and missionary at the Methodist Kingswood School near Bristol.
 He returned to Sierra Leone in 1796 to teach other settlers and act as a missionary to local native peoples.
 During that period, he wrote his autobiography, which was published in London.

-Marriage and Family
+Marriage and family

 King married again in Sierra Leone after Violet died of malaria.
 While serving as a missionary to the Sherbro people, who were located in the coastal area about 100 miles south of Freetown, he and his second wife died about 1802.
 King was survived by two sons and a daughter, according to the 1802 census of Sierra Leone.